To avoid possible long wait times in our office, you can Apply Online.

 Emergency Utility Assistance is available to clients who are in need of a one-time payment to their utility company and have received a shutoff notice.
 There is a maximum dollar amount that OTA can assist with, but the ultimate goal is to avoid shut off or restore service when possible.
 Clients will be seen by a social worker in the office to better assess their needs.

-Notice: All Aged, Blind, and Disabled, Workability & Long Term Care Medicaid applications will be taken at the Morris View Healthcare Center located at 540 West Hanover Ave.
+Notice: All Aged, Blind, and Disabled, Workability & Long Term Care Medicaid applications will be taken at the Office of Temporary Assistance, 340 West Hanover Ave., Morris Twp., NJ.